ftrackhq/integrations/doc/source/about.rst

 About
 *****

-Connect ships with a :ref:`ConnectWidget` made to visually manage your integrations, which can be used to install and update them from local as well as remote sources.
+This plugin provide a ConnectWidget made to visually manage your integrations, which can be used to install and update them from local as well as remote sources.

 .. note::